 The most common causes of death for people living with Down syndrome are congenital heart problems.

 It can be difficult to cope if you have a child with Down syndrome.
 There are support groups available where you can listen to other people's stories and get the support you need.
 If you are planning to have a baby and are concerned about the risk of having a baby with Down syndrome, talk to your GP and they may be able to refer you to a genetic counsellor.

 The following links provide further information about Down syndrome.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.

 - Down's syndrome Patient Info, UK

-- For families and carers – growing up Down Syndrome Association, UK
+- Children, families, and education Down Syndrome Association, UK

 |Sarah Godsell is a registered nurse with a specialised degree in Child and Adolescent Public Health.
 She has experience and a special interest in mental and sexual health.|